 Newfoundland and Labrador

-- Extension of filing deadlines: On April 6, 2020, the Newfoundland and Labrador Superintendent of Pensions announced that administrators may request an extension for annual information returns.
-Requests must be made in writing and sent to the Superintendent of Pensions via email.
+- Extension of filing deadlines: On June 1, 2020, the Newfoundland and Labrador Superintendent of Pensions announced new extensions of filing deadlines for annual information returns.
+Administrators no longer need to request an extension in writing.
 The length of the extension will vary depending on the original filing deadlines.
 The specific extensions can be found here.
 Other circumstances may also be considered by written or email request to the Superintendent of Pensions.

 Canada Revenue Agency, “Temporary Covid-19 relief measure for money purchase (defined contribution) pension plans” (May 5, 2020), https://www.canada.ca/en/revenue-agency/services/tax/registered-plans-